momiller121/hapi-path/README.md

 # hapi-path

-This project is current as of November 2020
+This project is current as of January 2021

 [![Run on Repl.it](https://repl.it/badge/github/momiller121/hapi-path)](https://repl.it/github/momiller121/hapi-path)